 - It is used for many health problems like allergy signs, asthma, adrenal gland problems, blood problems, skin rashes, or swelling problems.
 This is not a list of all health problems that this drug may be used for.
 Talk with the doctor.

-- If you have any stomach or bowel problems like diverticulitis, diverticulosis, ulcerative colitis, or ulcers.
+- If your child has any stomach or bowel problems like diverticulitis, diverticulosis, ulcerative colitis, or ulcers.

-- If you have an infection where the shot will be given.
+- If your child has an infection where the shot will be given.

 Injection (if given in the muscle):